Hobsonia florida: Description

-Distribution and Habitat
+Distribution and habitat

 Its native range is along the eastern coast of North America, but has also spread to the western coast of North America, where it is an invasive species.
 It occurs in boreal marine environments in intertidal and subtidal zones in salt marshes near river mouths, intertidal mud and in parts of estuaries.
 Individuals can tolerate low salinity environments, even surviving in environments where salinity falls to practically zero.
 In one study, juveniles of H. florida were reared in sea water with salinity of 2.7%.

-Reproduction and Life cycle
+Reproduction and life cycle

-In New Hamsphire, spawning reportedly occurs from late May to early September.
+In New Hampshire, spawning reportedly occurs from late May to early September.
 The sexes are separate.
 The sperm is released into the water and enters the female's tube via ciliary currents.
-Once it gets inside the female, the sperm fertilizes the eggs, which are 200 µm wide and are loose within the tube.
-After the fertilization process, the zygotes then develop into a planktonic trochophore larva which leaves the female’s tube once they have reached the three-setiger stage of development.
+Once it gets inside the female, the sperm fertilizes the eggs, which are 200 μm wide and are loose within the tube.
+After the fertilization process, the zygotes then develop into a planktonic trochophore larva which leaves the female's tube once they have reached the three-setiger stage of development.
 Simultaneously, the larva subsequently undergoes transformation which elongates its body before eventually maturing into the adult form.
 In one gravid specimen, a total of 100 eggs were found in the body.